Should I Avoid Hot Tubs, Saunas, and Pools with Vaginal Thrush?

 Let's take a deeper look into why these pose potential problems.

-However, there is little chance that vaginal thrush would be transmitted in a hot tub or water.
-Therefore, it's unlikely that simply visiting a hot tub would cause a yeast infection.
-The Candida albicans fungus is opportunistic and usually lives on the human body without causing problems.
-In other words, if there is an open gate for it to spread or become activated, it will take advantage of the situation.
+There is little chance that vaginal thrush would be transmitted in a hot tub or water, therefore, it's unlikely that simply visiting a hot tub or pool would cause a yeast infection.

 While you can't transmit vaginal thrush through the water, you can worsen things.
 There is always the potential to aggravate the infection and cause your symptoms to intensify.